 Line 1 (bottom line)

 Living a life of quiet, self-contained joy is the height of good fortune.
-Eat when you are hungry, sleep when you are tired, take your pleasures when you will -- what could be better?
+Eat when you are hungry, “work” doing what you love, sleep when you are tired, take your pleasures when you will—what could be better?

 True joy is incompatible with any pleasure that cannot be fully appreciated and relished the morning after.
 Take this lesson to heart.

 When a variety of pleasures abound, it furthers you to be decisive.
-Failure to choose joy over pleasure is as self-defeating as a failure to act in the face of danger.
-Choosing the higher desire brings fulfillment, while passionate self-indulgence in unsatisfying behaviors increases overall suffering.
+The failure to choose joy over pleasure is as self-defeating as the failure to act in the face of danger.
+Choosing the higher desire brings fulfillment, while passionate self-indulgence increases suffering.

-When a period of joyousness begins to degenerate, slowly but surely problems will arise.
-However sincere you may be, it is always easy to become involved with unworthy circumstances or people.
-By recognizing this tendency and guarding against it, can you avoid pitfalls and remain free from harm.
+When a period of joyousness begins to degenerate, slowly but surely, problems will arise.
+However sincere you may be, it may be easy to become involved with unworthy circumstances or people—sincerity itself can make one vulnerable to such forces.
+By recognizing this tendency and guarding against it, you can avoid these pitfalls and remain safe from harm.

 Line 6 (top line)

 Pleasant circumstances do not always indicate success.
-Having lost touch with one’s deeper self and true purpose in life, it is possible to be swept along by vanity and superficial pleasures, to be carried away from the sources of true joy.
-When this happens, it is no longer a question of good or bad fortune.
-When you have lost control of your choices, everything has been left to chance.
+Having lost touch with one’s deeper self and true purpose, it is possible to be swept along by vanity and superficial pleasures—to be carried away from the sources of true joy.
+When this happens, it is no longer a question of good or bad fortune; when you lose control of your choices, everything is left to chance.